Christoph Schlee (M.A.)

 University of Bamberg

 office hours: please make an appointment via email

 Christoph Schlee studied Sociology (M.A.
 2015, B.A.
 2012) at the University of Bamberg.
 During his studies he worked as a student assistant in the research project “Educational Pathways and Dropout From Higher Education”, at the Junior Professorship for Sociology with focus on educational inequalities.
 Additionally, he worked as a student assistant in the BiKS research project “educational processes, competence development and selection decisions in preschool- and school age”.
 From October 2015 to April 2018 he has worked as research associate in the international and interdisciplinary research EU-Horizon2020 project "Social Exclusion of Youth in Europe: Cumulative Disadvantage, Coping Strategies, Effective Policies and Transfer“(EXCEPT) at the University of Bamberg.
 Since October 2015, he has been working as a research assistant at the Chair of Sociology, especially Methods of Empirical Social Research at the University of Bamberg.
-Since April 2020, he has also been working as a research associate at the Department of Internal and Integrative Medicine, Sozialstiftung Bamberg; Chair for Integrative Medicine, University of Duisburg-Essen.
+Since April 2020, he has also been working as a research associate at the Department of Internal and Integrative Medicine, Sozialstiftung Bamberg; Department of Integrative Medicine, Medical Faculty, University of Duisburg-Essen.

 - Unemployment, atypical employment, job insecurity

 - Social exclusion